Torben2000/adventofcode-java/README.md

 - Direction enums to help with navigating using square or hex fields
 - Running lots of repeating state manipulations with speed optimization via cycle detection
 - Painting and parsing of 2D ASCII images with a few different possibilities
+- "OCR" for these images that supports 6 and 10 pixel high fonts (see [details](src/main/resources/ocr/README.md))
 - Calculating polygon sizes and line lengths
-- "OCR" for these images that supports 6 and 10 pixel high fonts (see [details](src/main/resources/ocr/README.md))
 - Math util functions for least common multiple and greatest common divisor
 - Math util functions for chinese remainder theorem
+- Advanced solving of logic/arithmetic/... problems with Z3
 - Graph support
     - Integrate JGraphT
     - Creation from 2D maps